-We are considering specific land use policies for designated Manufacturing and Industrial Centers (M/IC) that will preserve these areas for ongoing industrial use.
-The proposed policies would also limit the potential for converting property to non-industrial uses unless specific criteria are met.
+We are considering land use policies for designated Manufacturing and Industrial Centers (M/IC) that will help preserve these areas for ongoing industrial use.
+The proposed policies would also discourage the conversion of property to non-industrial uses.

-We hosted a series of meetings in March about proposed industrial lands policies that are part of Seattle 2035 – the City’s major comprehensive plan update.
+We hosted a series of meetings in late 2014 and early 2015 about proposed industrial lands policies that are part of Seattle 2035 – the City’s major comprehensive plan update.
 Meetings were held in Ballard, Interbay, and Georgetown.
 The purpose of these outreach meetings was to receive community input on our proposed policies.
 We will share your input with the City Council when they consider our policies as part of the major comprehensive plan update in early 2016.
 If you missed these meetings, you can view the display boards and power point presentations on the background page.

 Our proposed M/IC land use policy amendments are part of the study of the Greater Duwamish Manufacturing and Industrial Center that was released in December 2013.
 In addition to land use policy recommendations, the study analyzed existing conditions and past studies related to industrial lands.
 While preparing this study we met several times with a stakeholder advisory group of industrial businesses and landowners to share our findings and early recommendations.
 The recommendations in the study were prepared by our staff and do not necessarily reflect the views of the stakeholders we have been meeting with.

-The City Council will consider specific recommendations for industrial lands policies in 2015 as part of the major Comprehensive Plan update.
+The City Council will consider these recommendations for industrial lands policies in 2016 as part of the major Comprehensive Plan update.